material-components/material-components-web/CONTRIBUTING.md

 ## General Contributing Guidelines

 The Material Components contributing policies and procedures can be found in the main Material Components documentation repository’s [contributing page](https://github.com/material-components/material-components/blob/develop/CONTRIBUTING.md).

+## Finding an Issue to Work On

+Material Components Web uses GitHub to file and track issues.
+To find an issue you'd like to work on, filter the issues list by the [help wanted](https://github.com/material-components/material-components-web/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) label.
+If you have found a bug, or would like to request a feature not represented in the list of GitHub issues, please refer to the documentation for [Contributing](https://github.com/material-components/material-components/blob/develop/CONTRIBUTING.md#issues-and-bugs)

 ## Development Process